The Interpreter's Café

 Mexican: "Diablo" Burritos in Trolley Square.
 Best fish tacos

-Indian: "Maharaya" in Red Mill Square.
+Indian: "Maharaya" at Red Mill Square.
 Newark.
 Authentic cuisine.
 Best chicken tikka masala

 Japanese: "Sushi Sumo" in Newark.
 Best tofu & vegetable tempura